 Traditionally a boys name, it means ‘From the City of Stirling’.
 Made famous from the Adult cartoon ‘Archer’.

 Like most of the odd, nature-related names, Storm has always been a unisex moniker.
 It might not suit all, but it’s definitely a favourite.

-Very US oriented – another surname name turned into a first name name.
+Very US oriented – another surname name turned into neutral baby names.
 Say that fast three times!

 Sydney or Sidney

-Named after the capital of New South Wales – it is an old fashioned name that has come back into vogue.
+Named after the capital of New South Wales – it is an old fashioned neutral baby names that have come back into vogue.

-An occupational name for a tanner or a person who tanned leather hides, this moniker is great for both boys and girls.
+An occupational name for a tanner or a person who tanned leather hides, this neutral baby names is great for both boys and girls.